Pamirbek/Web-Application-for-Finals/readme.md

 # Feature list:
 <b>HTML, CSS, Bootstrap, Python, Flask</b> were used for this project<br />

+# Team members students of COM-19A:
+Pamirbek Almazbekov

+Aisuluu Arstanbaeva

 # How to run
 First of all you must have the Flask installed on your computer.
 This projects works on local server, all you have to do is start the app.py file.
 To do it write the code below in terminal<br /><br />
 ```python app.py```<br /><br />